benjbuch/octo_waffle/part_01-basic_interactions.md

 > When you load a package with conflicting names, R will print a warning
 > message.

-### Getting Help on Functions and Other Objects
+## Getting Help

+No need to say, there are probably very few questions and problems that another person has not yet dared asking on the internet.
+However, if you want to work offline and/or get to know the how and why, you can do it with R\!

+### Checking the Source Code

-To ‘see’ the code that a function executes, just type its name without the bracktes into the R console.
+To ‘see’ the code that a function executes, just type its name without parentheses into the R console.

 ``` r
 mol_to_abs